Economic participation

 Data for this measure are from the NDIS Short Form questionnaire and include participants who answered:

-• ‘Yes’ to ‘Are you currently working in a paid job?’ and
+• ‘Yes’ to the question ‘Are you currently working in a paid job?’ and

-• either ‘Yes’ or ‘No’ to ‘Do you get the support you need to do your job?’
+• Either ‘Yes’ or ‘No’ to the question ‘Do you get the support you need to do your job?’

-Note that the question is not intended (nor is it interpreted by participants) to be limited to NDIS support.
+Note, the question is not intended (nor interpreted by participants) to be limited to NDIS support.
 Nor does a ‘No’ response necessarily mean that the NDIS is responsible for providing the required support.
 It may reflect other factors, such as employer capability to provide support.

 System measure: Proportion of NDIS participants who get the support they need to do their job